-What it is: “Supercomputer” is a term that we use to describe the fastest and most expensive computers on the planet Earth.
-Not to mention that these are CRAZY large, as in, they can even occupy up to an entire building.
+What it is: Supercomputer is a term that we use to describe the fastest and most expensive computers on the planet Earth.
+Not to mention that these are CRAZY large, as in, they can even occupy an entire building.

 Usage & Functions: No sane human being will ever spend an insane amount of money to buy a computer the size of a building… Nor have a good use for it.
-Supercomputers are generally used for extremely complex science and engineering projects – NASA probably has one of these in their backyard to calculate and simulate stuff like rockets and experiments.
+Supercomputers are generally used for extremely complex science and engineering projects.
+NASA probably has one of these in their backyard to calculate and simulate stuff for rockets and experiments.

 2) MAINFRAME COMPUTERS

-Usage & Functions: Mainframes are actually pretty common among the larger organizations.
+Usage & Functions: Mainframes are pretty common among large organizations.
 These reliable workhorses are generally used to process high volumes of data for mission-critical applications.
 For example, the search engines – Google, Bing, and Yahoo probably have a few of these worldwide, crunching data for search requests 24/7.

 What it is: I am sure that you have heard of the term “server” from somewhere before, and these are powerful computers that are capable of processing many things and serving many people at once.

-Yep, the line between servers and home-based computers are actually starting to blur.
-With “normal” computers becoming more powerful and affordable, they can pretty much run at a “server” capacity as well – Ever heard of the term “smart home”?
-Where you set up a server at home, and remote control almost anything possible from your smartphone?
+Yep, the line between servers and home-based computers is actually starting to blur.
+With “normal” computers becoming more powerful and affordable, they can pretty much run at a server capacity as well.
+Ever heard of smart homes?
+At the core of it is a home server, to which we connect all smart home devices to.

 4) BLADE SERVERS

-Usage & Functions: Blade servers have actually been pretty popular around the globe.
+Usage & Functions: Blade servers are pretty popular around the globe.
 Although there is an initial cost for buying the empty shell, the ability to scale as the company grows is a huge money saver in the long run.
-So yep – Blade servers can pretty much do whatever a simple server does and even expand up to become a mini-mainframe.
+So yep – Blade servers can pretty much do whatever a simple server does and even expand up to become a mainframe.

 5) DESKTOP COMPUTERS